LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-6-third_line - This script displays the third line of a file 7-file - This script creates a file containing text 8-cwd_state - This script writes the resluts of ls -la into a file
+6-third_line - This script displays the third line of a file 7-file - This script creates a file containing text 8-cwd_state - This script writes the resluts of ls -la into a file 9-duplicate_last_line - This script duplicates the last line of the file